MileHacker Logo

 Respectful Interaction Guidelines

 Be polite and courteous in all your interactions.
-Show respect when interacting with locals.
+Engage with locals respectfully.
 Avoid making assumptions or generalizations about cultural groups.
-Listen more compared to you speak.
-Show genuine interest in learning about local customs.
+Listen more than you speak.
+Show real curiosity about learning about local ways of life.

 Engage Thoughtfully